rjashby/Wheres-My-Sammich/Project-Log.md

 2:43 - WIP - Still coding React - Updating Notes.txt file as I go

 3:26 - WIP - Still coding tutorials.
 Need to put it down and write actual code soon.

+3:50 - 20 min Break

+5:04 - Still blasting through tutorial.
+It says it's 12 hours, but you pause nearly every 5 minutes to code a new algorithm.
+So, I'm going to have to finish this tutorial some other time and start coding this evening.
+I'm outta time to study.